Table of contents

 Step 6 – Customer responds to the message via text messaging on the NGT Lite App.

 If you are having difficulty using the service please contact NGT directly using their website https://ngts.org.uk/contact-us.html

 The Next Generation Text Relay service is provided by a third party, not HSBC, and HSBC is not responsible for this service.
 The service will be subject to third party terms and conditions and privacy practices.

-Live Chat is open 24 hours a day.
-During busy periods, the Live Chat button may not appear as this option will only be displayed when an agent is available.
+Chat is open 24 hours a day.
+At busy times, the Chat button may not appear as this option will only be displayed when an agent is available.

-Certain enquiries may require you to contact us through an alternative channel.
+For some queries, you may need to contact us through another channel.

 Hearing loops in branch

 We have installed hearing loops in at least one counter in all of our branches.
 These improve the sound quality if you use hearing aids.